FredaXin/capstone/README.md

 ### Phase 3
+Without the census data, the performance of the model decreased.
+Training only with the Google Places API data, the `LinearRegression` Model combined with L1 Regularization outperforms the others.

+Using the trained `LinearRegression` Model to make predictions for the LA dataset, the model performed badly.
 Based on the test scores, as well as the residuals plots, we can conclude that the model trained on the New York State dataset is inadequate for the predication of home affordability ratios in LA, especially given the model tends to over-predict the target.
 We can conclude that the trained model is not transferable.

 This outcomes makes intuitive sense: New York State and LA has very different commercial landscapes, as well as demographic factors (such as median home prices and median annual income).
-The model has been fitted and trained on the former is not able to capture the patterns of the latter.
+The model that has been fitted and trained on the former is not able to capture the patterns of the latter.

 ---
 ## Limitation and Next Steps